 The day was beautiful.
 It was a bright, cool morning.
 I had coffee in one hand and an organized bundle of schedules, maps, and notes written in Korean in the other.
 I arrived at the bus station far too early in anticipation.
 I had big plans for the day.
 Unusual plans.

-Getting there is pleasant and easy.
-Surrounded by country side and roads endlessly lined with so many cherry blossoms that at a glance they could be mistaken for snow.
-I found myself lost in the wonderland of beautiful waves crashing as we rounded rocky hillsides, making our way down the coast.
-About forty minutes later the bus slowed and the driver politely let me know I had arrived.
-I scanned the nearly empty bus of mostly elderly locals and consider their thoughts before I said thank you and exited.
+Getting there was pleasant and easy.
+Surrounded by pretty countryside and roads endlessly lined with so many cherry blossoms that at a glance they could be mistaken for snow, I found myself lost in the wonderland of the scenic surroundings.
+I became mesmerized by the beautiful waves that crashed below me as we rounded rocky hillsides.
+Tall, thick, green trees whizzed by like smeared paint against a blue canvas as we made our way down the ebbing coast.
+About forty minutes later the bus slowed and the driver politely waved to let me know I had arrived.
+I scanned the nearly empty bus of mostly elderly locals and consider their thoughts before I said thank you and excited.

 I stood alone in the road, no traffic, no people.
 I had been dropped off in the middle of a coastal highway on the edge of the small fishing town of Sinnam.
 I crossed the road to an empty parking lot that led me to a seemingly abandoned, tiny booth.
 I found a man behind a plexiglass barrier who sold me a ticket for a whopping 3,000 won ($2.70) with a smile.
 He excitedly pointed me in the direction of an arch that looked like it had been drawn in the air with magic markers.
 Bubbly cartoon figures indicated the beginning of the path into the park.
 It felt more like a Disney set and not what I expected of Haesindang Park, the Penis Park.

 I followed the curved path downhill.
-Immediately I was caught by mesmerizing landscape around me.
+Immediately, I was caught by the landscape around me.
 No, not the penises, not yet.
-From the top of the hill the view was spectacular.
-The ocean off in the distance was a beautiful deep blue.
+From the top of the hill, the view was spectacular.
+The ocean saturated the horizon with a deep, opaque, blue.
 Pretty birds singing songs fluttered from cherry blossom to pine.
 The only thing missing was Bambi and Thumper running around the perfectly placed pathway.

 The erections are made with a variety of material but mostly wood with faces carved into them.
 There is an array of expressions represented, some silly faces, some scary, some happy and many creative takes on anatomy.
 It’s a strange feeling to stand alone in a perfectly picturesque spot with peaceful views, still air, and have looming phallic figures frown and smile down upon you.